 Historic Fort Steilacoom announcement.

+Historic Fort Steilacoom exists on the traditional lands of the Coast Salish Peoples, including the Nisqually, Puyallup and Steilacoom Tribes, whose ancestors have stewarded this land throughout the generations, as they do today.
 Our association acknowledges the complex history of the Fort and its role in the colonization of the area.
-We are actively working to incorporate the diverse perspectives and experiences of all individuals and communities who interacted with the Fort.
+The fort’s board is actively working to incorporate the diverse perspectives and experiences of all individuals and communities who interacted with the Fort.

-Historic Fort Steilacoom is located on the grounds of Western State Hospital at 9601 Steilacoom Blvd SW, Lakewood.
+Historic Fort Steilacoom is located on the grounds of Western State Hospital at 9601 Steilacoom Blvd SW, Lakewood, WA 98498